FedSPD: A Soft-clustering Approach for Personalized Decentralized Federated Learning: Simulation Results

 \subsection{Comparison with Baselines}

 We first compare our method with other decentralized personalized methods.
-Our results on EMNIST, CIFAR-10, and CIFAR-100 are shown in Table \ref{tab:test-emnist}. \textit{\algname}~obtains higher test accuracy among all DFL methods, approaching the accuracy of CFL.
+Our results on EMNIST, CIFAR-10, and CIFAR-100 are shown in Table \ref{tab:test-cfl} and Table \ref{tab:test-dfl}. \textbf{\algname}~outperforms other DFL methods in most cases, approaching the accuracy of CFL.
 The centralized methods still outperform decentralized methods, as expected from prior literature \citep{sun2023mode}.
 However, decentralized methods offer advantages such as lower communication traffic and increased robustness, as they do not rely on a single point of failure like a centralized server.
-Figure \ref{fig:CMTA} shows the training accuracy versus number of epochs on the CIFAR-10 dataset. \textbf{\algname}~\textit{converges faster} than all other DFL algorithms in terms of training accuracy. \new{This shows that each of the clusters in \textbf{\algname} does converge as desired.
-Note that compared to \textbf{FedEM}, another soft clustering method, our \textbf{\algname} needs half the communication cost, since \textbf{FedEM} clients exchange the information of all $S = 2$ clusters.}